gaetanBloch/gaetanBloch/README.md

 ## Some stuff about me

-- I'm a Software Engineer and Architect 👨‍💻
+- I'm a Senior Software Engineer and Architect 👨‍💻
 - I have more than 11 years of professional experience
 - I am a polyglot developer, I have worked with Java, JavaScript, TypeScript, C#, Rust, C++, C, Python, Go, Kotlin, Scala, Zig, PHP, Bash, SQL, HTML, CSS, and more.
 - I'm currently very interested in the functional programming paradigm, hence I started learning OCaml, Clojure, Haskell and Elm.